Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Conclusion

 Extreme tail sampling on the first principal component offers an accessible, intuitive way to balance multiple, competing analytical priorities when choosing which individuals to validate in studies with exposure measurement error.
 This strategy amplifies the benefits of a conventional single-objective two-phase design by avoiding the expenses of conducting separate, targeted validation samples for distinct models.
-It does so without incurring computational complexity, and we provide a user-friendly \texttt{R} package.
+It does so without incurring computational complexity, and we provide the user-friendly \texttt{auditDesignR} R package at \url{https://github.com/sarahlotspeich/auditDesignR} with an easy-to-use implementation.

 In simulations, our proposed sampling strategy improved the overall efficiency of the two-phase estimates across multiple models of interest under mild assumptions.
-The improvement was evident under varying covariance structures, measurement error severities, and validation proportions.
+The improvement was evident under varying covariance structures; measurement error severities and complexities (correlation and heterogeneity); and validation proportions.
 Models where the error-prone exposure was strongly correlated with the others saw the greatest improvement.
-Still, when the exposures' variability was relatively small compared to the outcomes', any ETS procedure (on a single exposure or principal component) will see decreased benefits as the improved precision of covariates will not substantially improve the precision of the overall effect estimates.

-We demonstrate the design's advantages in multiple imputation analyses, where model specification is critical to achieving unbiased estimates.
-In practice, selection procedures (e.g., based on information criteria) can help select the ``best-fitting'' imputation model \cite{SCHOMAKER2014758}.
-However, the advantages of sampling on the first principal component should also manifest if applied to other model-based estimation procedures \cite{lotspeich2023optimal}, which opens up possibilities for more robust analytical approaches, like semiparametric MLE \cite{tao2021}.
+We demonstrate the ETS-$PC_1^*$ design's advantages in single and multiple imputation analyses, where model specification is critical to achieving unbiased estimates.
+In practice, selection procedures (e.g., based on information criteria) can help select the ``best-fitting'' imputation model.\cite{SCHOMAKER2014758} However, the advantages of sampling on the first principal component should also manifest if applied to other model-based estimation procedures that can handle targeted sampling, which opens up possibilities for more robust analytical approaches, like semiparametric MLE.\cite{tao2021}

+When conducting multi-wave validation studies,\cite{shepherd2022,lotspeich2023optimal,mcisaac2015adaptive} the ETS-$PC_1^*$ design could be used for initial waves.
+Using the preliminary information on $\bX$ and $\bX^*$ collected thus far, it could be possible to adopt an alternative method to conventional PCA (used here) that accounts for measurement error.\cite{Sanguinetti2005,Wentzell2012} Then, sampling for later validation waves could be based on the first of these ``corrected'' principal components, perhaps offering additional efficiency gains by reducing noise between what we sample on (the principal component) and what we use for analysis (the validated exposures).